Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 sidecar fields.
 Do not make Export depend on RNG availability just because RNG was the first consumer of `ExtendedPosition`.

+Rollout invariant: once a network enables `featureConsensusEntropy`, proposal messages may use the legacy `currenttxhash` protobuf field to carry a serialized `ExtendedPosition`, not just a raw 32-byte transaction-set hash.
+This is a proposal wire-format change, not a sidecar-reconciliation detail.
+Disabling sidecar fetch/reconciliation does not restore compatibility with older binaries that require `currenttxhash` to be exactly 32 bytes.
+A network that activates CE therefore needs every binary expected to process live proposals to understand the extended position format, or it needs explicit version/capability negotiation before activation.

 When `featureExport` is disabled, the export sidecar gate is disabled too.
 Stale collector entries must not keep a stopped amendment active.